 Live Without Social Media; Take A Break

-Lastly, it’s best we stay off social media for good.
+Lastly, we should stay off social media for good.
 Give yourself a sabbatical leave to fuel up.
 For the sake of your eyes and mental health, go unplugged for a few days and get engaged in the real world.
 You answer to no one online.
 If you must stay online, get productive.
 Start something new, learn a digital skill or find a new hobby.
-Trust me, anyone can live without social media, you just need to change your mindset.
+Trust me; anyone can live without social media; you need to change your mindset.
 Here is a helpful post on staying away from the internet

 Does social media affect you positively or negatively?
 Do share your opinions in the comments’ box below.